 Do you know this feeling when you accidentally bump into a song and you immediately know you would like to share it with a certain person?
-Right, so this is what your future spotify clone users may experience at times - and the best you can do for them is to implement messaging and video chat function and the social network inside of your app, to encourage people to use your music service.
+Right, so this is what your future Spotify clone users may experience at times - and the best you can do for them is to implement messaging and video chat function and the social network inside of your application, to encourage people to use your music service.
 The chat feature requires notifications as well.

-One of many sweet perks Spotify has is an opportunity to buy tickets right inside of the client part, as it is a win-to-win situation for both parties: the user gets his golden ticket in a few clicks, music authors have an opportunity to promote their concerts, and the service provider benefits out of the the tickets sale your app drives.
+One of many sweet perks Spotify has is an opportunity to buy tickets right inside of the client part, as it is a win-to-win situation for both parties: the user gets his golden ticket in a few clicks, music authors have an opportunity to promote their concerts, and the service provider benefits out of the tickets sale your app drives.

 Don't miss out on How To Do App Store Optimization (ASO)

-The first and most important is the licensing your application is going to have in accordance to Public Performance RIghts.
+The first and most important is the licensing your application is going to have in accordance with Public Performance Rights.
 Different countries have various laws, but taking into the account the United States of America case - you have to comply with DMCA when building a music player app.

 The server-side part.
 One of the most crucial points your music app should have is an ability to stream music quickly without any sound pausing or delays (if the connection allows).
 So, let’s say if the server of yours is located in the USA, and your users partially are located in China or any other South-Asian region, then the connection will be less than average.
-Which is why if you consider conquering the whole-world’s market at once - several servers in different countries are a must.
+For this reason, if you consider conquering the whole world’s market at once - several servers in different countries are a must.

 What About Monetization?

-On the bright note - music streaming can not only make you spend money, but also can earn you some, if the monetization model is properly chosen.
+On the bright note - music streaming can not only make you spend money but also can earn you some revenue if the monetization model is properly chosen.
 There are 2 most common ways to monetize your music app.